 As you can see – different scenarios require different behaviors.

 This is also very true for any situation in life that forces you into transition.
 This can be as simple as having to make a decision to accept or decline a job offer that involves moving to a new town or country.
 It can also be as complicated as having been denied entry to your country of residence, your birth country, or the country in which you seek refuge.
 There are multiple situations in between that require transitioning from old to new, and in all cases it is healthy to take time out and a good look around, on the outside as well as the inside.
 Be still, and assess your situation.
 What do you have?
 What you do want?
 What do you need?
 What does the old give you?
 What will the new provide?
 What happens if you do nothing?
 What happens if you move?
 What options do you have?
 How would you like things to look different after you make a change?
 What is the best outcome you can imagine?

 To explore these and other questions powerfully and efficiently, it can be very helpful to work with a coach.
 A coach can provide you with tools that facilitate the decision making process.
 Unlike any advantages-vs.-disadvantages lists, however, the coaching relationship will assist you with more than making a decision.
 Regardless what you decide, the result will be only the first step in your journey.
 Our goal as coaches is always to give you more than just one solution.
 Whether you decide to move forward, or continue to explore other options to improve your professional and personal life, even if you decide to stay where you are, the coaching relationship can help you get transition benefits in other ways.

-Contact me to schedule a Complimentary Chemistry Call to see if we are a good fit.
+Contact me to schedule a short free call to see if we are a good fit.
 This is for everyone, whether you are facing transition or finding yourself in the midst of it, and want to walk through it with serenity as you reclaim your power.